1. Milk cow purchased by the Lermers for

 Dr. McIlvaine (no first name)

-Comparative psychologist with the Smithsonian Institution, author of Mars, Venus, and Earth:
+Comparative psychologist with the Smithsonian Institution, author of Mars, Venus, and Earth: A Study in Motivating Purposes.
+He was involved in the puppet master research.

 (The Puppet Masters)